Inference for Generative Capsule Models: Introduction

 The objective function used in~\citet{hinton2018matrix} (their eq.\ 4) is quite complex (involving four separate terms), and is not derived from first principles.
 In this paper we argue that the description in the paragraph above is backwards---it is more natural to describe the generative process \emph{by which an object gives rise to its parts}, and that the appropriate routing-by-agreement inference algorithm then falls out naturally from this principled formulation.
 Below we focus on a single-layer of part-object relations, as we need to show first that this is working properly; but the generative model should be readily extensible to deeper hierarchies.

-The contributions of this paper are to: \begin{itemize} \item Derive a variational inference algorithm for a generative model of object-part relationships, including a relaxation of the permutation-matrix formulation for matching object parts to observations; \item {Obtain a principled routing-by-agreement algorithm from this formulation;} \item Evaluate the performance of our model vs.\ competitors (including a RANSAC-type algorithm, \citealt*{fischler1981random}) on the inference task in scenes consisting of 2D points. \end{itemize}
+The contributions of this paper are to: \begin{itemize} \item Derive a variational inference algorithm for a generative model of object-part relationships, including a relaxation of the permutation-matrix formulation for matching object parts to observations; \item Obtain a principled and novel routing-by-agreement algorithm from this formulation; \item Demonstrate the effectiveness of our method on (i) ``constellations'' data generated from multiple geometric objects (e.g. triangles, squares) at arbitrary translations, rotations and scales; and (ii) data from a novel parts-based model of faces. \item Evaluate the performance of our model vs.\ competitors on the constellations data. \end{itemize}